evilcyber.com

 Here is what it looks like when used.

-This exact same setting also works with two vertical poles on a low balcony; just set it up standing on the balcony, and go down afterwards to do the pull-ups.
+This same setting also works with two vertical poles on a low balcony; just set it up standing on the balcony, and go down afterwards to do the pull-ups.

 If you don’t have two adjacent hooks to tie the rope around, you can also tie a similar setting around one hook, which will allow you to do narrow pull-ups or chin-ups.
 The setting will look like this, using the same knot described above.